Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette vs. Michigan State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game that pits the Marquette Golden Eagles (29-6) against the Michigan State Spartans (20-12) at Nationwide Arena has a good chance to be a competitive matchup based on our computer prediction, which projects a final score of 73-71 in favor of Marquette.
-Game time is at 5:15 PM ET on March 19.
+Sunday's contest at Nationwide Arena has the Marquette Golden Eagles (29-6) matching up with the Michigan State Spartans (20-12) at 5:15 PM ET (on March 19).
+Our computer prediction projects a narrow 73-70 victory for Marquette, so it should be a competitive matchup.

-According to our computer prediction, Marquette should cover the spread, which is currently listed at 2.5.
-The two teams are projected to exceed the 141.5 total.
+Based on our computer prediction, Marquette projects to cover the 2.5-point spread in its matchup versus Michigan State.
+The over/under has been set at 140.5, and the two sides are projected to exceed it.

 Marquette vs. Michigan State Game Info & Odds